WillChamness/tcpgen/README.md

 ```
 This will prompt you for a host and a list of ports until Ctrl-C is detected.
 ## One CLI Arg
-If there are any CLI arguments, the script expects the first one to be the hostname or IP address.
+If there is only one argument, the script expects it to be the hostname or IP address.
 For example:
 ```
 >tcpgen localhost
 Resolved localhost to 127.0.0.1